chrisl8/ArloBot/README.md

 * On board computer
 * 3D Sensor

-Unlike when I built my robot, the Arlo Robotic Platform now comes as a complete kit, which I recommend buying from Parallax: [Arlo Complete Robot System](https://www.parallax.com/product/28966)
+The Arlo Robotic Platform now comes as a complete kit, which I recommend buying from Parallax: [Arlo Complete Robot System](https://www.parallax.com/product/28966)

 You will also need a few other items (laptop and 3D sensor) which I have some details about on the [Parts List Wiki Page](https://github.com/chrisl8/ArloBot/wiki/Parts-List " Parts List")